-The chart below represents a partial mapping of actors involved, detailing potential mediators, negotiators, and other groups to include.
+The chart on page 21 represents a partial mapping of actors involved, detailing potential mediators, negotiators, and other groups to include.

 In the past 20 years, there has been some progress on the inclusion of non-state unarmed actors.
 In the 1990s in Guatemala, the church spearheaded the formation of the civil society forum that brought together indigenous groups, women's organizations, trade union representatives, and others to inform and influence the UN-sponsored peace talks.18 More recently, the UN and others have made concerted efforts to include religious and tribal leaders in peace talks (as in Somalia and Iraq).
-International actors including the United States, the EU, and the UN have also given recognition to diaspora and exiled individuals and groups, notably in Iraq, Afghanistan, Libya, and Syria.
-Regardless of their standing in their own societies, the international community has acknowledged them as legitimate leaders and opposition figures with a right to participate in peace and transition processes.1